The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-toolbox/readme.txt

 == Installation ==

+Pre-requisites:
+1. To use ea-NGINX features, your Hosting needs to be on cPanel
+2. Acquire a cPanel API Token (cPanel > Manage API Tokens)
+3. Configure the TNC Toolbox plugin inside WordPress

+How to install:
 1. Go to `Plugins` in WP-Admin
 2. Click on the button `Add New`
 3. Search for `TNC Toolbox` then click `Install Now`
 4. Click on `Activate plugin` then `Settings`
 5. Enter your API Token, User & Hostname
+6. Save the config & use WP as-normal!

+Caching ideals:
+- Don't forget, ea-NGINX (reverse proxy caching) is meant to be 2nd-level
+- ie. Make sure your WP site also has on-site caching, like WP Super Cache
+- You can go further with caching, and should: like browser-caching assets!

 == Changelog ==